 Loss of investment

-You might have invested much money into a startup that didn’t work out.
+You might have invested a lot of money into a startup that didn’t work out.
 This is one of the most common risks and happens more often than most people think.

-Many investors will put their money into a startup with a high likelihood of success.
+Many investors will invest in a startup that is highly likely to succeed.
 They’re willing to take a risk because they believe in the idea, the team, and the market opportunity.

 But that doesn’t mean they won’t lose their money.
 If a startup fails, it’s more likely to happen than you’d think.

-So, if you’re putting your y into a startup, you needmusterstand the risks involved.
+So, if you’re putting your money into a startup, you needmusterstand the risks involved.

 Income fluctuations